 He had been in Israel and Palestine for over ten years, but when I last saw him in Ramallah, he said that it was time to do something else with his life and to go somewhere else to do it.

 He went to Finland, but when I caught up with him by email last week he was back, and in Gaza.
-In his blog, which you may read in Spanish here, he writes: “no sé muy bien que hago aquí.”
+In a blog he kept at the time (since deleted; but see his website, here) he wrote: “no sé muy bien que hago aquí.”
 I don’t really know what I am doing here.
 He is not looking for the iconic picture (see my previous post); he does not want to cover “current events,” an expression that seems to leave him cold.
 A photographer of everyday life, I sense he has little experience and perhaps little interest in photographing death.